 Traditional semantic analysis also looks at how concepts relate to each other in the language.
-These relations between words, or 'lexical relations', have been

-Genesutra: Sutra 4_The Whole Is More than the Sum of Its Parts classified (not surprisingly!) into those based on resemblance, and those based on contiguity1:
+These relations between words, or 'lexical relations', have been classified (not surprisingly!) into those based on resemblance, and those based on contiguity1:

 (a) Relationships based on Resemblance (or lack of it)